southwick-associates/B4W-19-01/README.md

 ### Respondent Flagging

-Flagging has been performed for assigning valid quotas for IPSOS (out/1-svy):
+Flagging has been performed for assigning valid quotas for IPSOS, stored in `out/1-svy`:

 - flags-all.csv: all flagged values
 - flags-core.csv: respondents that didn't make the cut for the IPSOS quota